QUT-Digital-Observatory/gab_tidy_data/readme.md

 ### Download and Installation

-1. In a command line, in the directory you wish the Gab Tidy Data code to sit within, clone the source code from [the Gab Tidy Data repository][github_repo]

-2. Navigate into the root folder for Gab Tidy Data (the folder containing `setup.py` and this readme file)

-3. Ensure you are using an appropriate Python or Anaconda virtual environment
+1. Ensure you are using an appropriate Python or Anaconda virtual environment

-4. Install Gab Tidy Data and its requirements by running:
+2. Install Gab Tidy Data and its requirements by running:

-   `python -m pip install .`
+   `python -m pip install gab_tidy_data`

-5. Run the following to check that your environment is ready to run Gab Tidy Data:
+3. Run the following to check that your environment is ready to run Gab Tidy Data:

     `gab_tidy_data --help`